microsoft/vscode-cosmosdb/README.md

-# MongoDB NoSQL Support for VS Code
+# Cosmos DB Support for VS Code

-The MongoDB extension makes it easy to work with MongoDB NoSQL databases, collections, and documents.
 With this extension, you can:

+* Create and view Azure Cosmos DB accounts
-* Connect to local or hosted (e.g. Azure CosmosDB) servers
+* Attach to MongoDB servers with a connection string
-* Create and view MongoDB databases and collections with the MongoDB Explorer
+* Create and view MongoDB databases and collections
 * Author MongoDB "Scrapbooks" with rich IntelliSense (completions) for MongoDB scripts, including collections
-* Execute scripts and see results directly in VS Code
+* Execute MongoDB Commands and see results directly in VS Code
-* Update documents in place
+* Update MongoDB documents in place

 # Prerequisites